Myths through the ages

 A more realistic picture of insurance ecosystem DAs and PAs

 This is a situation where I wish I could use, or knew how to use, animation in a WordPress blog post.

 I’ve briefly discussed the DA/PA mixture for a high-value insurance value chain and for an oversimplified auto claims management situation.
 (Note: Obviously the police departments are missing from the visual.)

 Let’s move to reality.

-Reality is multiple degrees different than desire or market expectations.
-Reality encompasses that insurance firms have always (yes, always) participated in ecosystems.
+Reality is multiple degrees different than desired or market expectations.
+Reality encompasses that insurance firms have always participated in ecosystems.
 Think of an insurance segment line of business and then expand that picture to include every participant person or company that is involved in the commerce of insurance for that segment.
 (See visual.)

 Each participating person or company in the insurance ecosystem has its own DA/PA mixture.
 Each participant is changing the DA/PA mixture at their own pace.
 Each participant is choosing which PAs (if any) to become DAs (noting again that their choice may be suboptimal at best from the perspective of meeting or exceeding insurance customer needs and expectations).

 One specific callout to an ecosystem participant I’ve not yet mentioned: insurance regulators.
 I wonder what their DA/PA mixture is for each insurance line of business in each of their jurisdictions.
 I bet it ain’t mostly DA for each interaction they have with (re)insurance companies and insurance customers.

 Reality is why insurance firms (whether carrier, reinsurer, agency/broker, third-party claim adjudicator) won’t be able to conduct insurance commerce completely digitally.